shinji-san/SecretSharingDotNet/README.md

     dotnet remove package SecretSharingDotNet
     ```

-3. After the command completes, look at the project file to make sure the package was removed.
+3. After the completition of the command, look at the project file to make sure that the package is successfuly removed.

    You can open the `.csproj` file to check the deleted package reference.

 # Usage
 ## Basics
-Use the function `MakeShares` to generate the shares based on a random or pre-defined secret.
+Use the function `MakeShares` to generate the shares, based on a random or pre-defined secret.
-Afterwards use the function `Reconstruction` to re-constructing the original secret.
+Afterwards, use the function `Reconstruction` to re-construct the original secret.

-The length of shares based on the security level.
+The length of the shares is based on the security level.
 It's possible to pre-define a security level by `ctor` or the `SecurityLevel` property.
-The pre-defined security level will be overriden if secret size is greater than the Mersenne prime which is calculated by means of security level.
-It is not necessary to define a security level for re-construction.
+The pre-defined security level will be overriden, if the secret size is greater than the Mersenne prime, which is calculated by means of the security level.
+It is not necessary to define a security level for a re-construction.

-## Random Secret
+## Random secret
 Create a random secret in conjunction with the generation of shares.
-The length of the generated shares and the secret based on the security level.
+The length of the generated shares and of the secret are based on the security level.
 Here is an example with a pre-defined security level of 127:
 ```csharp
 using System;
 using System.Collections.Generic;